 Phone First.

-When production stops, the call goes direct to a Red Seal millwright on the on-call rotation.
+When production stops, AI-assisted routing gets you to a Red Seal millwright on the on-call rotation.
 Phone-first triage starts before the truck rolls.
-Two-hour response target across Calgary and Southern Alberta.
+Rapid response across Calgary and Southern Alberta.

 Phone First